dungtsa/BayesianPredictiveFutility/README.md

 # BayesianPredictiveFutility
-The tool calculates power for the Bayesian pick-the-winner design in a randomized phase II clinical trial.
-It also generates report and statistical plan so clinicians could easily incorporate it into the clinical trial protocol.
+The tool provides futility interim analysis plan using the Bayesian predictive design in single arm early  phase II clinical trial.
+It also generates  statistical plan so clinicians could easily incorporate it into the clinical trial protocol.
-(reference: A Bayesian pick-the-winner design in a randomized phase II clinical trial; Chen et al; submitted).
+(reference: Application of Bayesian predictive probability for interim analysis in single-arm early phase II trial.
+Chen et al; submitted).

 ## Features

-* The shiny applictaion provides power calculation for the Bayesian pick-the-winner design in a randomized phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.
+* The shiny applictaion provides futility interim analysis plan for the Bayesian predictive design design in single arm early  phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.

 ## Installation